base-angewandte/image-backend/docs/management_commands.md

 ### `import_external_metadata`

 This command maps identifiers from external sources (e.g., GND, Getty, Wikidata) for `Persons`, `Locations` and `Keywords` via CSV files, and updates corresponding entries in the database with external data.
-For more information, please refer to [Affected fields](external_metadata.md#affected-fields) section in the "External Metadata" chapter.
+For more information, please read the [](external_metadata.md) documentation.

 - It's important to note that the [`gnd_overwrite`-flag](external_metadata.md#overwrite-mechanism) is set a bit differently:
   - By default the flag will be turned on.